 What Services Do We Offer?

-We support people with life-threatening illnesses, and their families and carers.
-Our Model of Care supports and empowers people in the community to navigate holistically through the process of living with, and dying from life threatening illness and its consequences.
+We support people with life-threatening illnesses, from diagnosis through to end-of-life or return to wellness, and we also support their families and carers.
+Our Model of Care is designed to empower people in the community to navigate holistically through the process of living with, and dying from, life threatening illness and its consequences.

 Services offered include:

 “Your warmth & passion is greatly appreciated - I always feel rejuvenated, glowing and walk away feeling confident within myself.
 It opens the mind, body & soul, and leaves you feeling wonderful.
 With all my heart I thank you all so much for this wonderful experience"

 Our highly skilled team offers a number of complementary therapies, counselling and emotional support to patients, families and carers.